 At Virginia Tech, education is more than just going to class; it’s about the experience.
 The time you spend with friends, classmates, and faculty will transform your college experience; all you need is the chance to make the connections.

 The Residential College is in West Ambler Johnston – conveniently located next to West End, across from DXpress, across from Cassell Coliseum, and just at the end of the road from Lane Stadium (see map here).
 But we’re more than just a place.
 We offer something a bit different, something not for everyone, because it’s something special, something more interesting than you’ll find elsewhere on campus.
 The Residential College at West AJ is a unique community of 850+ students, from all years and all academic disciplines, all living together in a specialized, air-conditioned residence hall.
 We have a movie theater, great lounges, and classroom space right inside the building – and they’re all intended for both socializing and learning, spaces to enable mentorship and conversations about real, important things.
-Led by a Faculty Principaland his family (with our 2 cats) & supported by 24 other affiliated faculty and 4 graduate students, here you might encounter a faculty-led discussion about the politics of the NFL, a screening of the latest Dr. Who episode, a Halloween “Just Dance” party, and/ or just a real lot of pizza.
+Led by a Faculty Principal and his family (with their two cats) and supported by 24 other affiliated faculty and 4 graduate students, here you might encounter a faculty-led discussion about the politics of the NFL, a screening of the latest Dr. Who episode, a Halloween “Just Dance” party, and/or just a lot of pizza.
 The Residential College allows you to be together, not the same.